plotly/plotly.py/doc/python/dumbbell-plots.md

 ## Basic Dumbbell Plot

-Dumbbell plots are useful for demonstrating change between two sets of data points, for example, the population change for a selection of countries for two different years
+Dumbbell plots are useful for demonstrating change between two sets of data points, for example, the population change for a selection of countries for two different years.

 In this example, we compare life expectancy in 1952 with life expectancy in 2002 for countries in Europe.